 Sieron singles out September 17, 2019 as a prime example of how forceful the QE in the repo market has become.
 On that day, the intraday range jumped to an incredible 700 basis points, which boggles the mind when considering that interest rates in the repo market generally fluctuate inside a range of 10 to 20 points.

 Despite various assurances from officials that the incident was a one-off caused by a conflux of factors, Sieron remains unconvinced, as little has changed in the repo market since then.
 In the simplest of terms, the repo market acts as a major source of concern for the domestic economy, reflecting an excessive amount of bonds and not enough cash on central banks’ part, while also bringing to light the troubling amount of fiscal deficit.

 Most can agree that QE programs almost invariably benefit gold, especially when there is a lack of confidence that they will truly help the economy.
 One might say that this confidence is at its lowest point in a while, and Sieron thinks that the Fed’s denial in regards to QE policies only exacerbates the issue.
-Besides the obvious and unwanted expansion of the balance sheet, the amount of money that the Fed is pumping into the repo market means that an exit could be catastrophic, further strengthening the case to turn to gold before these issues can no longer be swept under the rug.2020, coronavirus, global economy, gold, gold as investment, gold price, us economy
+Besides the obvious and unwanted expansion of the balance sheet, the amount of money that the Fed is pumping into the repo market means that an exit could be catastrophic, further strengthening the case to turn to gold before these issues can no longer be swept under the rug.2020, coronavirus, Featured, global economy, gold, gold as investment, gold price, us economy